Donghwasa: History

 The temple was also reconstructed several times during the Joseon era; in 1606 Great Master Samyeong repaired the damage inflicted during the Japanese invasion, and again in 1677 and 1732 by monks like Sangsung, Gwanheo and Nakbin.
-Many of Donghwasa Temple's major Dharma halls, including the Main Buddha Hall, were constructed at these times.
-During the Japanese invasion (1592-1597), Great Master Samyeong resided at the temple and commanded a monk militia.
+Many of Donghwasa's major Dharma halls, including the Main Buddha Hall, were constructed at these times.
+During the Japanese invasion (1592–1597), Great Master Samyeong resided at the temple and commanded a monk militia.